applied-systems-biology/mcat/src/main/resources/org/hkijena/mcat/documentation/parameter_preprocessing_save_roi.md

-# Save tissue ROI
+# Save ROI file

-Check box to save tissue ROI in output folder.
+If this parameter is checked, the original ROI file will be saved in the output folder.